llafuente/flang/readme.md

 Wants to help?!
 Awesome!
 First install Clang (Gcc also works)

+flang depends on [string.c](https://github.com/llafuente/string.c) and here [how to install string.c](https://github.com/llafuente/vagrant/blob/master/packages/stringc.sh)

-There are some shs that helps you in the development
+There are some `sh`(s) that helps you in the development

     sh run.sh
     # generate the grammar and build